Hurricane Ida hits home for New Orleans transplants | NewsChannel 3-12

 Hurricane Ida hits home for New Orleans transplants

-When Hurricane Ida made landfall over the weekend the owner of The Big Easy Catering Company in Santa Barbara was already planning a trip home to see his beloved Saints play the Packers on September 12.
+SANTA BARBARA, Calif. – When Hurricane Ida made landfall over the weekend, the owner of The Big Easy Catering Company in Santa Barbara was already planning a trip home to see his beloved Saints play the Packers on Sept.
+12.

 David Postada is still driving to the state where he was born, but now he is preparing to bring some generators to donate.

-He volunteered to cook during Hurricane Katrina, 16 years ago, but ended donating the cost of meals instead.
+He volunteered to cook during Hurricane Katrina 16 years ago but ended up donating the cost of meals instead.

 Postada recently checked on another friend from New Orleans who lives on a boat in the Santa Barbara Harbor during the hurricane season.